pirouzmehmandoost/para/README.md

 # PARA

-I'm developing this app to explore web development with NextJS 15 and explore a growing love computer graphics and rendering them on browsers.
-I share my to-do list here as well as light notes on tools and feedback.
+I'm developing this app to explore my growing love 3D computer graphics and mathematics.
+I share my to-do list here as well as light, and feedback I get from folks who play around with the app.

-PARA is a work in progress site that shows my 3D printing projects.
-For now it only shows the 3d models, and allows you to manipulate positons and materials.
+PARA is a work in progress site.
+It displays 3D models and allows you to manipulate their animations, materials, and read about how I use them.

+The models are simplified versions of designes that I've made and 3D print for fun- I also love to 3D print, explore using experimental materials, and have been teaching myself how to use Blender for about a year.
+In the future this app will share how-to's for building the tools I make and use in CAD-like workflows.

+For now, this app is mostly showcases of several implementations that I've had fun working on.
+These implementations can work as standalone React Three Fiber components and use cases for Zustand alongside Three.js and R3F.

 Interact with the live app [here](https://para-pi.vercel.app/).